Some links in this post may be affiliate links

 Pruning Cordyline terminalis requires removal of dead and yellow leaves to maintain the plant neat as well as reduce pest and disease infestations.

-To make Ti plant bushy, sever the stem at the desired height to encourage new stems to sprout below the cut.
+To make Ti Plant bushy, sever the stem at the desired height to encourage new stems to sprout below the cut.
 This will result in the plant producing several stems instead of having just one stem.

 When the plant becomes too tall, you may cutback the stem at the desired height to encourage new growth to sprout at a point just below the cut.
 The foliage emanating from the pruning, can be used to propagate new plants.

-Cordyline terminalis (Ti Plant) is propagated by air layering, from stem cuttings or by use of the crown from old leggy canes at the beginning of the growing season when it is actively growing.
+Hawaiian Ti Plant is propagated by air layering, from stem cuttings or by use of the crown from old leggy canes at the beginning of the growing season when it is actively growing.
+Learn how to propagate Hawaiian Ti Plant (Cordyline terminalis) by 3 methods.

 Root-rot: The disease is prevalent in soggy soil.
 It is characterized by yellowing and wilting of the leaves which is rapidly followed by browning and plant collapse.